Published On: July 1, 2025

 An uncontested divorce tends to be more affordable than a contested one, as it usually requires less time in court and involves minimal legal disputes.
 When both parties are in agreement on the divorce terms, they can submit the required documents to the court to finalize the divorce without needing a trial.

 The expenses for an uncontested divorce in New York range from a few hundred to a few thousand dollars.
-On average, you may anticipate spending about $5,500.
-This average cost comprises mandatory court fees and variable attorney fees.
-The overall cost can be affected by numerous factors, such as the complexity of your situation, how assets are divided, and if children are involved.
+This amount comprises mandatory court filing fees and variable attorney fees.
+The overall cost can be affected by many factors, such as the nature of your situation, how assets are divided, and whether children are involved.

 Even though an uncontested divorce is typically more straightforward, getting advice from an experienced New York uncontested divorce lawyer is recommended.
 Given that the cost can vary greatly depending on each person’s unique situation, obtaining a tailored estimate can help you better understand the potential financial implications.
 A lawyer can help make sure that all documentation is in order and explain the ramifications of your divorce terms.
 Contact The Law Office of Ryan Besinque today to discuss your specific situation and get a clearer idea of the potential costs involved in your divorce.